lkubb/salt-mariadb-formula/docs/README.rst

-Undoes everything performed in the ``mariadb`` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.
+Undoes everything performed in the ``mariadb`` meta-state in reverse order, i.e. removes managed databases if ``clean_databases`` is true, removes managed user accounts, removes the Vault connection if configured, stops the service, removes the configuration file and then uninstalls the package.